swagger-api/swagger-ui/docs/usage/configuration.md

 ### How to configure

-Swagger-UI accepts parameters in four locations.
+Swagger-UI accepts configuration parameters in four locations.

 From lowest to highest precedence:
 - The `swagger-config.yaml` in the project root directory, if it exists, is baked into the application